IntelliTect-Samples/EWU-CSCD371-2024-Fall/Docs/Homework-Assignments.md

 ## Peer Review

-All students are expected to perform a [code review](https://help.github.com/articles/about-pull-request-reviews/) of *someone else's PR* (exception if you are [pairing](Homework-Grading#Pairing)).
+All students are expected to perform a [code review](https://help.github.com/articles/about-pull-request-reviews/) of *someone else's PR*.
 Ensure that you are marked as a reviewer on the PR (GitHub should do this automatically after you submit a review or comment).
 You can submit a review using the Comment status (it is not necessary to mark it as Approve or Request Changes).
 Make sure you submit the review. **Failing to submit the review, may result in the review not being counted.**

 Before starting a review, **immediately submit** a comment on the PR saying "I will review this", so other people do not start reviewing the same PR.